crusherdev/crusher-1/README.md

 It seems like every time you push a button, something breaks.
 This makes us so frustrated that we don't want to push the buttons anymore.

 Testing solves this, but it hasn't evolved.
-We're changing it by creating integrate solution that simply works :D.
+We're changing it by creating integrate solution that simply works.

 ## 🧱 Deployment